 Keep reading to find out how to make the cold foam from Starbucks.

 What Is Starbucks Cold Foam At Starbucks

-Starbucks make their cold foam with nonfat milk and use a cold foam special blender that is bladeless to produce a textured foam that is perfectly smooth.
+Starbucks makes their cold foam with nonfat milk and uses a cold foam special blender that is bladeless to produce a textured foam that is perfectly smooth.
 The foam is made up of tiny micro bubbles due to the special blender aerating the nonfat milk.